arvak7/uterfront--mreus/README.md

 ## Status

 Milestone 1 - You have a angular CRUD, you can select more than one driver or vehicle, but at this moment only send 1 due to the back not allow now
+Milestone 2 - The functionality of having multiple vehicles and drivers for a single trip has been added